Louvre Museum in Paris, France, is the world’s best art museum.

 Thus, everybody lands up for their tour of Louvre in the morning itself.

-As the day progresses, the lines trickle away.
+As the day progresses, the long lines trickle fade away.

-However, be aware that this gives you only a 3-hour window to enjoy the artefacts on display.
+However, be aware that this gives you only a 3-hour window to enjoy the artifacts on display (the Museum closes at 6 pm).

-If you want more hours to roam around, the best time to visit the Louvre Museum is around 3 pm on Wednesday or Friday.
+If you want more hours to explore, the best time to visit The Louvre is around 3 pm on Wednesday or Friday.

-On Wednesdays and Fridays, you get six-plus hours because the Museum closes at 9.45 pm.
+On Wednesdays and Fridays, you get up to six hours because the Museum closes at 9.45 pm.

 Whatever tricks you apply, there are two lines visitors to Louvre must wait in – the line for security check and the line for buying tickets.

-When you buy your Louvre tickets online, your waiting time reduces in half because you don’t need to wait in the ticketing lines.
+When you buy your Louvre tickets online, your waiting time reduces drastically.